 Customers in the Churn lifecycle stage have been inactive for an extended period of time.
 Churn stage customers also fall into two distinct groups: those who made a single deposit and quickly became inactive, and those who were more active for a longer period of time.
 The first sub-group is the most difficult group to reengage and thus usually receive the most aggressive offers.
 The second group can be further sub-divided into those customers who still have a remaining balance at the site and those who don’t.
 The former group can often be reengaged with a simple reminder about the outstanding balance that they can still use to play, while the latter group will require more aggressive encouragement to return and deposit more money.

-Interesting Customer Segments
+Interesting Customer Segments to Target

 - About to Churn – our customers have found that it is very valuable to try predict which currently Active customers are about to churn.
 Retention efforts on this group can be ten times more successful than trying to reengage them after they have churned.
 The most well-known model used to identify these about-to-churn customers is the “decision tree” model which assigns a probability of churning to each customer based on behavioral data.
 We work with a more sophisticated and accurate proprietary model which we have baked into our Optimove software.